slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"We are each entitled to our own opinion, but no one is entitled to his own facts."
 -- Patrick Moynihan*

-> *"Who’s talking the truth doesn’t need a lot of words."
--- Unknown*

 > *"The truth does not require your participation in order to exist.
 Bullshit does."
 -- Terence McKenna*